-The second item is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The second item is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 The third ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.